terryp/action-assets/support/ssh-add.md

-You can use SSH Keys to manage your boxes directly from your local machine.
-The steps listed below will help you generate a new SSH key and add the key to your Action.IO account.
+SSH Keys enable you to manage your Action boxes directly from your computer.
+The keypair is used to identify you when interacting with your box from outside of the website.

-If you have an existing SSH keypair you want to use you can skip down to step 4.

-### 1. Check to see if you have existing SSH Keys

-Open up terminal:

-    cd ~/.ssh
-    # Checks to see if there is a directory named ".ssh" in your user directory

-If the terminal prompt says "No such file or directory" you can move to 3.)
-Otherwise go to 2.)

-### 2. Backup and remove existing SSH keys

-You already have an SSH directory so you'll want to back the old one up and delete it:

-    ls
-    # Lists all the subdirectories in the current directory
-    # config  id_rsa  id_rsa.pub  known_hosts

-    mkdir key_backup
-    # Makes a subdirectory called "key_backup" in the current directory

-    cp id_rsa* key_backup
-    # Copies the id_rsa keypair into key_backup

-    rm id_rsa*
-    # Deletes the id_rsa keypair

-### 3: Generate your new SSH key
+### 1: Generate a public key

-To generate a new SSH key, enter the code below.
+On your **personal computer** enter the code below.
 We want the default settings so when asked to enter a file in which to save the key, just press enter.

     ssh-keygen -t rsa -C "your_email@youremail.com"
     # Creates a new ssh key using the provided email